JustinSDK/dotSCAD/docs/lib2x-vrn2_cells_from.md

 # vrn2_cells_from

-Creats cell shapes of Voronoi from a list of points.
+Create cell shapes of Voronoi from a list of points.

 **Since:** 2.4